On the uniform convergence of continuous semigroups: Abstract

 Let $\Omega$ be a region in the complex plane $\mathbb C$ and let $\{\Phi_t \}_{t\ge 0}$ be a continuous semigroup of functions on $\Omega$; that is, $\Phi_t\colon \Omega\to\Omega$ is holomorphic for every $t\ge 0$, $\Phi_0(z)=z$, for every $z\in\Omega$, $\Phi_t\circ\Phi_s=\Phi_{s+t}$, for every $s$, $t\ge 0$, and

 uniformly on compact subsets of $\Omega$.
 Despite this definition only requires the uniform convergence on compact subsets, P. Gumenyuk proved in 2014 that, when $\Omega$ is the unit disc, the convergence is uniform on the whole $\mathbb D$.
-When $\Omega$ is a half-plane, it is not difficult to show that the result is no longer true.
+In this paper, we enhance Gumenyuk's result by proving that for every continuous semigroup $\{\Phi_t \}_{t\ge 0}$ on $\mathbb D$ we have